Project Policy Reference

 Env requirements are checked without secret access:

 Agent Prep uses the requested base when passed.
-Without --base, it resolves agent.base from policy, falling back to main.
-It checks the policy from the fetched base for handoff env requirements, while env file presence is checked against the local source checkout because those files are usually untracked local setup.
+Without --base, it resolves agent.base from policy, then the discoverable remote default branch, then main.
+Missing or invalid selected bases block readiness.
+Agent Prep checks the policy from the fetched base for handoff env requirements, while env file presence is checked against the local source checkout because those files are usually untracked local setup.

 Agent Prep resolves handoff docs from the prepared clone, not the source checkout, so metadata points at files available to the agent on the selected base.
 It records project-relative paths only; it does not copy docs, embed doc contents, or read doc contents into metadata.
 The default handoff docs are AGENTS.md, CONTEXT.md, README.md, and Markdown files directly under docs/adr/; agent.include_docs adds project-specific paths or patterns.
 Valid policy patterns that select no available docs produce handoff-doc-missing warnings, not blockers.
 Command stdout reports only handoff_docs: N; the selected paths and default or policy source metadata live in codemesh-run.json.